TanukiSharp/ItchyPassword/README.md

 ![](./Documentation/04_vault.png)

 For now, only GitHub storage is supported, but the application is designed to be extended with other types of vault.
-Your GitHub personal access token is stored in browser's local storage, encrypted with your master key.
+To access GitHub, you will need a personal access token.
+Your GitHub personal access token is stored in the browser's local storage, encrypted with your master key.

+More details on the personal access token later.

 When the vault is fetched successfully, that means GitHub access was granted, which means your personal access token was successfully decrypted, which means your master key is correct, and so the `Master key` field is automatically "protected and locked", just as if you had clicked on the `Protect and lock` button.